andyp-22/ffva/README.md

 ## Features
 This extension includes the following features:
-* Define your own custom aliases.
+* Define your own custom aliases for files.
   * When a new alias is created, it will be associated with the currently-active document in your editor.
 * Quickly and intuitively find and open files using your custom-defined aliases.
 * The ability to manage your custom-defined aliases, per-workspace.